westurner/dotfiles/index.rst

 | Wikipedia: `<https://en.wikipedia.org/wiki/Deb_(file_format)>`__

-DEB is the Debian software package format.
+DEB is the :ref:`Debian` software package format.

 DEB packages are built with :ref:`dpkg` and often hosted in an :ref:`APT` package repository.